kevinjqiu/blog/content/post/2016-12-19-couchdb-index-benchmark.markdown

     {"key":["2016","10"],"value":20993863}
     ]}

-So the average for a Javascript view is around 3796 changes per second.
+So the average for a Javascript view is around 5.8k changes per second.

-### Native Reducer
+### Builtin Reducer

 Many of you with CouchDB knowledge will quick to point out that I used a Javascript function as reducer to calculate the sum of the values.
 This is not very efficient, since (1) data will have to be serialized and sent to the external query server to calculate the result and (2) Javascript isn't the fastest at mathematics (the default couchjs is using the Spider Monkey engine).
 We can cut short this loop by using the builtin `_sum` reducer, which is written in Erlang and run on the same runtime as CouchDB itself, therefore, cut the roundtrip to the query server plus the serialization/deserialization cost.